Chairman + CEO

 HOK, Inc., Washington D.C.

 The ADNOC Tower in Abu Dhabi has reduced both energy and water use dramatically.
-The tower performs at an EUI of 45 kBtu/sf/yr while the median for commercial buildings in all climates is 50-55 kBtu/sf/yr.
+The tower performs at an EUI of 45 kBtu/SF/year, while the median for commercial buildings in all climates is 50-55 kBtu/SF/year.
 The Tower saves over 2.5 million gallons of water a year (40%).
-ADNOC’s height allows over 1/3 of its site area to be given back to the community as public parkland, which is vegetated with native plants and provides a comfortable microclimate, and mitigates heat island.
-This presentation will demonstrate how the use of solar orientation, high performance envelope and integrative design can achieve sustainable performance and connect the building to its regional context.
+ADNOC’s height allows more than one third of its site area to be given back to the community as public parkland, which is vegetated with native plants and provides a comfortable microclimate, mitigating urban heat island effect.
+This presentation demonstrates how the use of solar orientation, high-performance envelopes and integrative design can achieve sustainable performance and connect the tall building to its regional context.